Crystal Palace F.C.: Financial crisis and recovery (1998–2013)

-Terry Venables returned to Palace for a second spell as manager and the club competed in European competition during the summer when they played in the UEFA Intertoto Cup.
+Terry Venables returned to Palace for a second spell after being appointed head coach and the club competed in European competition during the summer when they played in the UEFA Intertoto Cup.
 Palace then went into administration in 1999, when owner Mark Goldberg was unable to sustain his financial backing of the club.
 Venables left and Steve Coppell took over again as manager.
 The club emerged from administration under the ownership of Simon Jordan, and Coppell was replaced as manager by Alan Smith for a second time.
 Palace were almost relegated to the third tier in Jordan's first season, in 2000–01.
 Smith was sacked in April and long-serving coach Steve Kember took over as caretaker manager and he managed to win the two remaining fixtures that would guarantee Palace survival, with Dougie Freedman scoring the winner in the 87th minute on the final day of the season, securing a 1–0 victory over Stockport County.
 Former Manchester United captain Steve Bruce was appointed the new permanent manager for the 2001–02 season.
 After a promising start to the campaign, which gave Palace hope for a promotion challenge, Bruce attempted to walk out on the club after just four months in charge following an approach from Birmingham City to become their new manager.
 Palace put Bruce on gardening leave, but eventually allowed him to join Birmingham.
 He was succeeded by Trevor Francis, who had been his predecessor at the West Midlands club.

 Under Francis, Palace finished mid-table for two successive seasons, but he was then sacked, and replaced by Steve Kember, who became permanent manager.
 The club won their opening three games of the 2003–04 season under Kember, which put them at the top of the table, but he was sacked in November after a terrible loss of form saw Palace slip towards the relegation zone.
 Former Palace striker Iain Dowie was appointed manager and guided the club to the play-off final, securing promotion with a 1–0 victory over West Ham.
 Again Palace could not maintain their place in the top-tier and were relegated on the last day of the following season, after drawing at local rivals Charlton Athletic.

 Crystal Palace fans protest – and await anxiously for news – outside the Lloyds HQ in London on 1 June 2010.